akshatrajsaxena/Inferaread-LLMBot/README.md

 ### 2. Upload PDF Document and Ask Queries

 1. Click "Choose File" in the upload section
-2. Select your PDF document
-3. Click "Upload & Process PDF"
+2. Click "Upload & Process PDF"
-4. Wait for processing to complete
+3. Wait for processing to complete

-### 3. Ask Questions

-1. Enter your question in the query box
-2. Click "Ask Question"
-3. Get AI-powered answers based on your document

 ## Model Information